mrfenyx/RPi-Zero-W-WiFi-USB/README.md

 ## Bill of Materials

-- Raspberry Pi Zero W
+- Raspberry Pi Zero W or Zero 2 W
 - 2x Micro USB to USB cables
 - Power supply for the Raspberry Pi
 - Micro-SD Card for Raspberry Pi (preferably 16 GB)